Choosing the Best Food Grade Stainless Steel

 - Impermeable surface, preventing contamination

-- Available in a variety of versatile finishes
+- Available in various versatile finishes

-- Easy cleaning and maintenance
+- Easy to clean and maintain

 - Not susceptible to acid erosion

-- Blends easily with other finishes
+- Blends well with other finishes

 - Fire-resistant